felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 time.
 And, most importantly, whatever I end up choosing, I am constantly learning.

-## Write the source of your information nugget
+## Write the source of your knowledge nuggets

 {{< figure src="/img/notes.jpg" position="center" caption="" >}}

-Notice in the photo above that most "knowledge nugget" ends with a reference to the source material.
+Notice in the photo above that most "knowledge nuggets" end with a reference to the source material.
 This helps finding context or correcting notes in the rare cases where your notes are unclear and you must refer to the book.
-Trust me, in the worst case, it saves you a lot of time, and in the best case, it makes sharing that nugget in the future even easier ("As the DevOps Handbook says on page 49, improvement of daily work is even more important than daily work!").
+Trust me, it can save you a lot of time, and also makes sharing that nugget in the future even easier ("As the DevOps Handbook says on page 49, improvement of daily work is even more important than daily work!").

+Side effects may include people calling you a bookworm.

 ## Have a book reference at the beginning of your notebook